 LINES OF SUCCESSION

-The horizontal dimension of the table lists each the eleven seats: the chief justiceship and ten associate justiceships.
-Justices are listed for each seat in chronological order, beginning with the justices nominated by Washington and ending with the justices nominated by Obama.
+The horizontal dimension of the tables list each the eleven seats: the chief justiceship and ten associate justiceships.
+Justices are listed for each seat in chronological order, beginning with the justices nominated by Washington and ending with the justices nominated by Trump.

 There are two horizontal divisions.
 The first, indicated by a double red line, delineates presidencies.
 The beginning of every justice’s term is associated with the president who nominated that person to a seat on the Court.
 The end of each justice’s term is associated with the president who was in office when the justice’s term ended by resignation or death.

 The second horizontal division, indicated by alternating bands of gray and white, delineates chief justiceships.
 Thus the reader can see which justices served with a particular chief justice.
-The “Roberts Court,” for example, has thus far included Roberts, Souter, Sotomayor, Breyer, Kennedy, Stevens, Kagan, Ginsburg, O’Connor, Alito, Scalia, and Thomas.
+The “Roberts Court,” for example, has thus far included Roberts and — in order of ascension to the Court — Stevens, O’Connor, Scalia, Kennedy, Souter, Thomas, Ginsburg, Breyer, Alito, Sotomayor, Kagan, and Gorsuch.

 Because there is a separate line of succession for the chief justiceship, persons who were already on the Court and then elevated to the chief justiceship are listed in two different places.
 Also, the names of a few other justices appear in more than one place because they served non-consecutive terms on the Court.